 Cortana has been available on all major platforms including iOS and Android so Microsoft has now added pick up where you left as the default suggestion instead of showing the usually suggested content such as the weather or what all Cortana can do.

 Cortana’s Notebook has received an update and now houses Organizer, Manage Lists and Collections option.
 This will help a lot in synchronizing tasks among devices which will eventually help the user become more productive.
-There is also a Skills tab which can be used to manage the different services that Cortana is linked to.
+There is also a Skills tab that can be used to manage the different services that Cortana is linked to.

 Font Settings Panel

-Now on April 2018 update on Settings app, you can access, manage, Preview and download Fonts from Windows Store app.
+Now on April 2018 update on Settings app, you can access, manage, Preview and download Fonts from the Windows Store app.
 The Fonts folder on your Windows drive still works the way it does and it’s probably not going anywhere for a long time but the new Font settings are definitely better in terms of UI.

 Language Settings: There are also changes in the language settings where you can download more languages from the Microsoft Store.
 And some new features added in the speech recognition, text-to-speech, etc.